-Extent Heritage Pty Ltd (Extent Heritage) was commissioned by the City of Stonnington to prepare a Heritage Review of the suburb of Armadale.
+Extent Heritage Pty Ltd (Extent Heritage) was commissioned by the City of Stonnington to prepare a Heritage Review of the suburbs of Toorak and Kooyong.
 The Heritage Review is split into two parts; a review of existing individual places and precincts on the Heritage Overlay, and a heritage gap study of potential new places and precincts.

-The first component of the Heritage Review involved the review and update of citations and statements of significance related to twenty (20) individual places and three (3) precincts on the Heritage Overlay, and provision of recommendations for changes to curtilages, Schedule to the Heritage Overlay controls, and heritage gradings.
+The first component of the Heritage Review involved the review and update of citations and statements of significance related to thirty-one (31) individual places and six (6) precincts on the Heritage Overlay, and provision of recommendations for changes to curtilages, Schedule to the Heritage Overlay controls, and heritage gradings.
 The second component of the Heritage Review involved a comprehensive gap study assessment of all places outside of the Heritage Overlay to determine if any properties warrant inclusion on the Heritage Overlay, with aim of providing Council with the confidence that all places which warrant protection at this point in time have been identified.